PaloAltoNetworks/gridmeld/doc/admin-guide.rst

-``gridmeld`` is a Python3 application which uses these APIs to consume session data from the ISE pxGrid service, and publish IP indicators to MimeMeld for consumption by PAN-OS.
+``gridmeld`` is a Python3 application which uses these APIs to consume session data from the ISE pxGrid service, and publish IP indicators to MineMeld for consumption by PAN-OS.
 Sessions containing a TrustSec Security Group Tag (SGT) can be pushed by MineMeld to PAN-OS as ``registered-ip`` objects representing an IP-SGT mapping.
 The objects can then be used to configure Dynamic Address Groups (DAGs) for